 If waiting for a while hasn’t helped, and you encountered one of the issues we outlined above, it’s time to stop the current backup.
 Here’s how:

-4. Alternatively, from the menu bar, click the Time Machine icon and click Stop This Backup.
+- Alternatively, from the menu bar, click the Time Machine icon and click Skip This Backup.

-If, for some reason, you cannot see the Time Machine icon in the menu bar, navigate to System Settings > Control Center and select Show in Menu bar next to Time Machine.
+If, for some reason, you cannot see the Time Machine icon in the menu bar, navigate to System Settings > Menu Bar and select the checkbox next to Time Machine.

 3. Make sure your external hard drive is compatible with Time Machine